GhostgamesDHG/MineTopiaMod-1.20.X/README.md

 * ~~Add all the commands~~
 * _The safe block needs a rewrite.
 You cannot set a password if you are playing on a server_
 <!-- TOC -->
+Some Items have been removed because they are useless.